libvips/libvips/_posts/2022-04-18-New-pyvips-and-php-vips.md

 image = pyvips.Image.new_from_array(pil_image)
 ```

+Again, no copying.

 ## Improved indexing

-You can now used extended indexing of band elements.
+Band indexing now supports an optional step.
 For example:

 ```python
 iamge = image[::-1]
 ```

 Will reverse the bands in an image, so RGB becomes BGR.
+You
+can also index with a list of bools.
 The docs have [all the
 details](https://libvips.github.io/pyvips/vimage.html?highlight=getitem#pyvips.Image.__getitem__).

 ## Other improvements